Azeri Turk (magazine): Form of the magazine

-Despite facing many negative elements under the leadership of Mammad Sadig, "Azeri Türk" journal made a commendable struggle for regaining the independence of Azerbaijan.
+Despite facing many negative elements under the leadership of Mammad Sadig, "Azeri Türk" magazine made a commendable struggle for regaining the independence of Azerbaijan.
 Thus, with the meetings and conferences mostly held in the "Azeri Turk" administration building, the connection of the Azerbaijani youth abroad with national education and culture was continued through the line of the "Azeri Turk Youth Union" chaired by Mammad Sadig.
 At the same time, realizing how important these young people and, most importantly, educated Azerbaijani youth are for the union, thanks to the help collected from the participants in good financial condition in these meetings, the needy Azerbaijani young people were provided with education, clothing and food.
 In addition, from the news published in November 1929, it is understood that since 1924, the union provided financial assistance to 39 poor students and managed the placement of many students in schools.
-Not only "Azeri Türk" journal, but also "Yeni Qafqaziya" journal, 32 historical and public conferences were organized in the administrative buildings and financial assistance was given to 8 new students until November 1929.
+Not only "Azeri Türk" magazine, but also "Yeni Qafqaziya" magazine, 32 historical and public conferences were organized in the administrative buildings and financial assistance was given to 8 new students until November 1929.
 It is also possible to say that one of the reasons for the above-mentioned changes that took place under Akhundzade's leadership was the time and money he allocated to the "Azeri Turkish Youth Union".
 So, Mammad Sadig allocated almost all of the money collected at the meetings and conferences to the students, and he also made an effort to build a dormitory for Azerbaijani students in 1931.